MandeepKaurJS/Jenkins_assessment/README.md

 # Jenkins_assessment

 Jenkins : Jenkins is leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
-## I assume their is a dockerfile and EKS cluster created already.
-But, I explained the whole process how we can configure the EKS cluster with jenkins and assuming there is deployment.yml for deployment from ECR to EKS
+## I assume there is a dockerfile and EKS cluster created already.
+But I explained the whole process as to how we can configure the EKS cluster with jenkins and assuming there is deployment.yml for deployment from ECR to EKS.
 # What we will do in this assignment
 - Automating builds
 - Automating Docker image builds